Cowessess unveils new solar project, aiming to become greenest First Nation in Canada | CBC News

 Cowessess unveils new solar project, aiming to become greenest First Nation in Canada

-The project not only helps preserve the First Nation's culture, but leaves behind a legacy for their children
+Project helps preserve First Nation's culture and leaves legacy for its children, chief says

 Driving by solar fields on your way to the store or to school has become the new normal on Cowessess First Nation.

-Chief Cadmus Delorme says he hopes the solar fields will inspire the community's children and youth.
+Chief Cadmus Delorme says he hopes the solar fields will inspire the Saskatchewan community's children and youth.

 "It's going to have ripple effects into our education," Delorme said.
 "Now that our kids get to see this, we're now looking to prepare them for science and engineering.
 This is our contribution to getting them excited about what they're going to do in university."